ThePrimeJnr/Obsidian-Notes/Introduction to Machine Learing/What is Machine Learning.md

 - unsupervised learning: model is trained on a data but groups the data itself and creates patterns
 - reinforcemetn learing: learnslike a dog, it learns from being rewarded for right actions and a penalty for wrong actions.

+machine learing combines statistics, computer science and applied math

-Traditional Prob solving vs machne learning
+Traditional Problem Solving vs Machine learning